JoachimGoedhart/Nuclear-translocation-analysis/README.md

 ## Data description

 Here, we have data from three channels, a red, green and cyan channel.
 The red channel displays nuclear mScarlet-I, which is used for nuclear segmentation.
 The green and cyan channels display images of two different biosensors, which is the data that needs to be analyzed.
+A dynamic close-up of the data as an animated GIF is [available here](https://github.com/JoachimGoedhart/Nuclear-translocation-analysis/blob/master/Images/animation/Combined-KTR_Cyan_Green_Red.gif).
 The raw datafiles are in /Images/raw or [click here](https://github.com/JoachimGoedhart/Nuclear-translocation-analysis/tree/master/Images/raw):

 * KTR_Red-channel.TIF
 * KTR_Green-channel.TIF